 A party may also seek a PJR or injunction in aid of a pending arbitration.
 Conn.
-Gen. Stat. §§ 52-422, 52-278d(c), § 52-409.
+Gen. Stat. §§ 52-422, 52-278d(c), 52-409.
 Pursuant to Conn.
-Gen. Stat. § 52-422, a court in an arbitration proceeding "may make forthwith such order or decree, issue such process and direct such proceedings as may be necessary to protect the rights of the parties pending the rendering of the award and to secure the satisfaction thereof when rendered and confirmed".
+Gen. Stat. § 52-422, once arbitration has been initiated, a court "may make forthwith such order or decree, issue such process and direct such proceedings as may be necessary to protect the rights of the parties pending the rendering of the award and to secure the satisfaction thereof when rendered and confirmed".

-1.5 How binding are the available methods of alternative dispute resolution in nature?
+11.5 How binding are the available methods of alternative dispute resolution in nature?
 For example, are there any rights of appeal from arbitration awards and expert determination decisions, are there any sanctions for refusing to mediate, and do settlement agreements reached at mediation need to be sanctioned by the court?
 Is there anything that is particular to your jurisdiction in this context?